ChrisForti/musical-tracker-api/DOCS/v2-api-endpoints.md

 -H "Authorization: Bearer YOUR_ACCESS_TOKEN"
 ```

-## Upload Endpoints
+## Media Endpoints

-The upload system provides secure image storage with AWS S3 integration.
+The media system provides secure image storage with AWS S3 integration.
 All uploaded images are automatically processed (resized, compressed) and stored with organized folder structures.

 ### File Requirements